Shrewsbury House Preparatory School

 A large playing field next to Chessington World of Adventures is a short minibus ride away.
 This is where the boys play their fixtures – each year group has matches on different days of the week, with the older years having some Saturday fixtures too.
 There’s a lovely wildflower area here and a sports pavilion with solar panels.
 The school has just won a Green Flag Award and an eco-committee, which includes pupils in all year groups, is focused on improving sustainability.

-All the children get involved in drama, with each year group putting on a play; when we were at the school, we saw the Year 6s rehearsing for their upcoming performance of Oliver Twist.
+All the children get involved in drama, with each year group putting on a play; The Lion, the Witch and the Wardrobe was the latest sell-out production.
 Drama scholars are involved in the advanced drama club, helping out with the costumes, make-up and lighting for all the year group plays.

-Art lessons take place in a light-filled studio under the watchful eye of the enthusiastic head of art who is rethinking the curriculum to allow the boys to be more involved in evaluating their own work.
+Art lessons take place in a light-filled studio under the watchful eye of the enthusiastic head of art who encourages the pupils to evaluate their own work.
 The D&T room is well equipped with wooden work benches and equipment including circular saws and laser cutters.
-As part of a recent recycling project, the children created powered flying machines and the classroom walls are hung with clocks designed by the pupils.
+There’s an F1 manufacturing initiative for Years 4 to 8 that sees the boys designing, manufacturing and producing a car which they then race nationally.

-A new two-part Discovery programme was launched in 2022 for the Year 7 and 8 boys.
-On Friday afternoons, they go off timetable and choose from a selection of topics, such as the structure of DNA or paper engineering, which they learn for the sheer joy of it – no tests, no stress.
+A two-part Discovery programme was launched in 2022 for the Year 7 and 8 boys.
+On Friday afternoons, they go off timetable and choose from a selection of topics, including evolution, genetics, sign language and linguistic puzzles, which they learn for the sheer joy of it – no tests, no stress.
 The second part of the programme sees speakers coming into the school to deliver seminars to the boys.
-Parents are invited as well and the quality of speakers is high; Sky Sports’ Formula 1 presenter Simon Lazenby visited recently.
+Parents are invited as well and the quality of speakers is high, including Sky Sports’ Formula 1 presenter Simon Lazenby.

-Clubs include shooting, karate, fencing, cookery and chess club.
+More than 50 clubs run each week, including shooting, karate, fencing, cookery and chess club.
 They change termly and run Monday to Thursday.
 In the summer term, there’s an activities week – from Year 4 it’s residential, with the Year 8s spending a week in Ardèche with an overnight kayaking excursion.
 Year 3s enjoy day trips throughout the year.
-There are school ski holidays and there has been a cricket tour to St Lucia.
+There are school ski holidays and recently a trip to South Africa.

 The four houses provide opportunities for lots of inter-house competitions including sports, quizzes, singing and poetry reading.
 Each year, the pupils nominate a charity they fundraise for by taking part in a sponsored run and staging the annual talent competitions.
 The school also supports a range of other charities – and fundraising efforts help provide books for local communities and sports shoes for children in Laos.